Public Health Physician Dunedin

 About the Role

 Southern DHB’s Public Health Service has three offices – Dunedin, Invercargill and Queenstown with 56 staff.
 As part of a team of senior colleagues in the Public Health Unit you will contribute to providing leadership within the service and across the District Health Board to embed this way of working.
 You will bring your experience and skills in building strong relationships with partners across health and other sectors, understanding communities’ needs and developing innovative programmes.

 As a service we are currently undergoing an exciting transformational change.
 Our staff work collaboratively with our partners.
 We are moving toward using ‘health in all policies’ approaches to address the determinants of health, reduce inequities and improve the health and wellbeing of our southern communities.

 The on-call roster will be shared with the current Public Health Physicians.

 It is essential that you are a strategic thinker, who can translate strategic goals into operational plans.
 You will be able to balance a sound approach to responding to health protection issues and communicable disease control with the ability to provide leadership to work on a broad range of social and environmental issues that impact on health.
 You will have an interest in quality improvement and evaluation and the ability to demonstrate the impact and outcomes of our work.

-Medically qualified candidates will already have, or be able to achieve vocational registration in public health medicine with the Medical Council of New Zealand, and be able to be designated by the Director-General of Health as a Medical Officer of Health.
+You will already have, or be able to achieve vocational registration in public health medicine with the Medical Council of New Zealand, and be able to be designated by the Director-General of Health as a Medical Officer of Health.
 This is a senior medical officer (specialist/consultant) role within the District Health Board.

 For further information please contact Milair Ryalls, Recruitment Advisor – Senior Medical Officers, Phone (03) 470 9604 or Email:email@example.com